Do you have problems with your Samsung Galaxy Tab S8?

-If you suspect your tablet has water damage, turn it off ASAP and put it inside the rice.
-If you turn on your tablet with water inside it, the components such as the motherboard might get fried.
+If you suspect your phone has water damage, turn it off ASAP and put it inside the rice.
+If you turn on your phone with water inside it, the components such as the motherboard might get fried.
 You will have to get the entire motherboard replaced.

 Leave it inside rice for at least 24 hours.
 Then, if it still doesn't work, the best thing to do is to take it to an authorized service center to get it repaired.

-If you see any cracks, dents, or discoloration, your tablet's screen has physical damage.
+If you see any cracks, dents, or discoloration, your phone's screen has physical damage.
 Most of the time, the display needs to be replaced.

 I recommend visiting a brand-authorized service center to get it replaced.